ayumi-cloud/oc-security-module/docs/analytics_device_support.md

 The device data is gathered and displayed in the analysis section, for SEO and Tracking purposes for the webmaster.

-> ⚠️ THIS IS AN INCOMPLETE LIST AND NEEDS UPDATING LATER - WE NOW DETECT ALOT MORE THAN THE BELOW LIST! ⚠️
+> ⚠️ THIS IS AN INCOMPLETE LIST AND NEEDS UPDATING - WE NOW DETECT ALOT MORE THAN THE BELOW LIST! ⚠️

 The lists below is out of date and needs updating.
+For example the firewall module now detects over 600 different browsers!

 *Last update: 2019/10/24*